Trow-Registry/trow/install/INSTALL.md

 NB if you use a service mesh, you may already have mutual TLS between pods and can safely ignore this.

+## Uninstall

+This should be as simple as `kubectl delete -k overlays/mycluster`  (changing `overlays/mycluster` to the name of your overlay).

 ## Troubleshooting

 See the [User Guide](../docs/USER_GUIDE.md).